-A one-on-one is an employee’s meeting where he can talk about issues, frustrations, and it is really important for a manager to have regular one-on-one with their employees.
+A one-on-one is an employee’s meeting where he can talk about issues, frustrations, and a manager must have regular one-on-one with their employees.

-Properly designed culture might look bizarre from the outside but that’s a co-incidence, not the end goal.
-Amazon has desks made out of doors, A16Z fines its partners 10$ a minute for being late in a meeting with founders, Facebook has the motto of move fast and break things.
+Properly designed culture might look bizarre from the outside, but that’s a coincidence, not the end goal.
+Amazon has desks made out of doors, A16Z fines its partners 10$ a minute for being late in a meeting with founders, Facebook has the motto to move fast and break things.
 All these things reflect the core values of the company.

 Scaling a Company

-Scaling a human organization requires an organizational design (all have shortcomings, choose the one which suits best) and a corresponding [communication] process.
-The organization should dictate the individual leaders and not the opposite scenario, where personal ambitions of the individuals dictate the organizational structure.
+Scaling a human organization requires an organizational design (all have shortcomings, choose the one which suits best), and a corresponding [communication] process.
+The organization should dictate the individual leaders and not the opposite scenario, where the personal ambitions of the individuals dictate the organizational structure.
 If you want particular individuals or groups to communicate more, put them under the same manager.
 The further away people are in the organizational chart, the less they will communicate.

 The further away people are in the organizational chart, the less they will communicate.

 The Scale Anticipation Fallacy

-Hire executives who will do the job for next 12 months, don’t anticipate and try to hire executives who can be handle scale larger than that.
-Any judgment passed on an executive by comparing them to some hypothetical size of the company in the future is a bad idea, scaling is an acquired skill, act of judging them in advance creates prejudice, and even hiring more experienced executive does not help since you would have to reevaluate eventually whether s/he is the right person or not.
-Rather than passing an absolute judgment, always think whether you can hire a better person at this point in time and who will s/he be.
+Hire executives who will do the job for the next 12 months, don’t anticipate and try to hire executives who can handle scale longer than that.
+Any judgment passed on an executive by comparing them to some hypothetical size of the company in the future is a bad idea.
+Scaling is an acquired skill, act of judging them in advance creates prejudice.
+And even hiring more experienced executive does not help since you would have to reevaluate eventually whether s/he is the right person or not.
+Rather than passing an absolute judgment, always think whether you can hire a better person at this point and who will s/he be.